United States House Appropriations Subcommittee on Homeland Security

 The House Subcommittee on Homeland Security is a standing subcommittee within the House Appropriations Committee.
 The United States House Committee on Appropriations has joint jurisdiction with the United States Senate Committee on Appropriations over all appropriations bills in the United States Congress.
 Each committee has 12 matching subcommittees, each of which is tasked with working on one of the twelve annual regular appropriations bills.
 This subcommittee has jurisdiction over the budget for the United States Department of Homeland Security.

-The subcommittee is currently chaired by Republican David Joyce, and its Ranking Member is Democrat Henry Cuellar.
+The subcommittee is currently chaired by Republican Mark Amodei, and its Ranking Member is Henry Cuellar.

 Appropriations process

 Traditionally, after a federal budget for the upcoming fiscal year has been passed, the appropriations subcommittees receive information about what the budget sets as their spending ceilings.
 This is called "302(b) allocations" after section 302(b) of the Congressional Budget Act of 1974.
 That amount is separated into smaller amounts for each of the twelve Subcommittees.
 The federal budget does not become law and is not signed by the President.
 Instead, it is guide for the House and the Senate in making appropriations and tax decisions.
 However, no budget is required and each chamber has procedures in place for what to do without one.
 The House and Senate now consider appropriations bills simultaneously, although originally the House went first.
 The House Committee on Appropriations usually reports the appropriations bills in May and June and the Senate in June.
 Any differences between appropriations bills passed by the House and the Senate are resolved in the fall.